ebilionis/variational-reformulation-of-inverse-problems/README.md

 	$ git clone https://github.com/ebilionis/variational-reformulation-of-inverse-problems.git

 or by downloading a zipped version and extracting it as usual.
+From now on we are referring to the directory at which you have unzipped the code with the variable `VUQ_DIR`.

-Then you need to make sure that the environment variable `PYTHONPATH` contains the directory of the project.
+Now, you need to make sure that the environment variable `PYTHONPATH` contains the directory of the project.
 On Unix-like system (e.g., any Linux or OS X), you can just add the following line to your `.profile` file:

-	export PYTHONPATH=/path/to/variational-reformulation-of-inverse-problems:$PYTHONPATH
+	export PYTHONPATH=$VUQ_DIR:$VUQ_DIR/demos:$PYTHONPATH

 No further actions are required.
 To test if the package works, invoke a Python shell and try: